larson-group/clubb_release/LLM_prompts/update_python_api_and_drivers.md

 - Confirm index-base expectations when calling Fortran wrappers from Python.
 Python grid bounds may be zero-based, while Fortran routines or wrappers may expect one-based bounds.

 - If a Fortran output was made local inside a routine, remove it from Python call sites unless another downstream Python routine still needs the same value.
 If it is still needed, compute it at the same point in the workflow as Fortran does.

+- Passing tests are not enough to prove API correctness.
+Existing wrapper/order audits may only compare Python wrappers against the generated F2PY interface; they do not necessarily prove that either layer still matches the current Fortran source routine.
+When wrapper drift is suspected, compare directly against the Fortran subroutine definition.

 - If a Fortran stats call moved inside a helper, make sure the Python path either calls the helper that performs the stats update or performs an equivalent update at the same logical time.